Kanban Guides

 Active Fork - Updated May 1, 2025

-Kanban Guide (December 2020)
+The Kanban Guide (December 2020)

 Dec 2020

-John Coleman Daniel Vacanti Julia Wester Colleen Johnson Prateek Singh Christian Neverdal Magdalena Firlit Tom Gilb Steve Tendon Yuval Yeret Steve Porter Emily Coleman Ryan Ripley Todd Miller Jose Casal Jean-Paul Bayley Dave West Eric Naiburg Deborah Zanke
+John Coleman Daniel Vacanti Colleen Johnson Prateek Singh Julia Wester Christian Neverdal Magdalena Firlit Tom Gilb Steve Tendon Yuval Yeret Steve Porter Emily Coleman Ryan Ripley Todd Miller Jose Casal Jean-Paul Bayley Dave West Eric Naiburg Deborah Zanke

 Available Languages: